 The residual modification process for residual blocks using colour space conversion as specified in clause 8.7.4.6 is invoked with the variable nTbW set equal to cbWidth, the variable nTbH set equal to cbHeight, the array rY set equal to resSamplesL, the array rCb set equal to resSamplesCb, and the array rCr set equal to resSamplesCr as inputs, and the output are modified versions of the arrays resSamplesL, resSamplesCb and resSamplesCr.

 The general decoding process for intra blocks as specified in clause 8.4.5.1 is invoked with the sample location ( xTb0, yTb0 ) set equal to the luma location ( xCb, yCb ), the variable nCbW set equal to cbWidth, the variable nCbH set equal to cbHeight, the variable nTbW set equal to cbWidth, the variable nTbH set equal to cbHeight, predModeIntra, the variable cIdx set equal to 0, and controlPara set equal to ( cu_act_enabled_flag[ xCb ][ yCb ] ?
-2 : 3 ) as inputs, and the output is a modified reconstructed picture before in-loop filtering.
+2 : 3 ) and the array resSamplesL when controlPara is equal to 2 as inputs, and the output is a modified reconstructed picture before in-loop filtering.

 When treeType is equal to SINGLE_TREE or treeType is equal to DUAL_TREE_CHROMA, and when sps_chroma_format_idc is not equal to 0, the decoding process for chroma samples is specified as follows: